196th Attack Squadron: Air Refueling

 After the end of Operation Desert Storm in 1991, the phaseout of the RF-4C Phantom II from the Air National Guard was accelerated.
 In 1993, the 196th became the 196th Air Refueling Squadron and was equipped with Boeing KC-135 Stratotankers, and its mobilization gaining command became Air Mobility Command.

-On 1 April 1996, as a result of BRAC, March AFB was transferred to the Air Force Reserve Command and realigned as March Air Reserve Base, with the 196th and its parent wing remaining at March as an Air National Guard tenant command.
+On 1 April 1996, as a result of 1995 Base Realignment and Closure Commission, March was transferred to the Air Force Reserve Command and realigned as March Air Reserve Base, with the 196th and its parent wing remaining at March as an Air National Guard tenant command.

 In 1999 the 196th deployed KC-135R aircraft in support of Operation Allied Force.
 The unit flew combat missions around-the-clock refueling NATO aircraft, including complex night formation sorties with the F-117A.
-1999 also saw the squadron's Pacer CRAG conversion.
+1999 also saw the squadron's Pacer Crag conversion.
 This extensive aircraft modernization project required intensive aircrew training and is expected to extend the life of the 40-year-old Boeing jet beyond the year 2020.

 The 196th Air Refueling Squadron was recognized in 1999 and earned an Air Force Outstanding Unit Award for the fourth time.
 The award covers a period during which the unit personnel and aircraft deployed to Pisa Airport, Italy to support Operation Decisive Endeavor and also flew as the lead unit in support of flight operations over Bosnia.
 The 163d Operations Support Flight, 163d Logistics Group, 163d Logistics Squadron, and the 196th Air Refueling Squadron all earned the Governor's Outstanding Unit Citation as well.

 The 19th supported NATO's Operation Joint Forge while deployed to Istres Air Base, France, from 31 October through 3 December 2000.
 Under Air Expeditionary Force 9, the Grizzlies also sent personnel to Kuwait, Germany, France, Saudi Arabia and Turkey from October through December 2000.

 Unmanned Aerial Vehicle operations

 In 2007 the Air National Guard stood up the first of several units that will operate the MQ-1 Predator armed unmanned reconnaissance aircraft.
 During a ceremony on 28 November at March Air Reserve Base in southern California, the 196th Air Refueling Squadron officially became the 196th Reconnaissance Squadron, taking on the Predator mission in place of operating KC-135R Stratotanker air refueling aircraft.
 The wing's last KC-135R tanker left in April 2008.
 The Wing was the first Air National Guard unit to receive the MQ-1 Predator and was the first to become a fully functional ANG Flying Training Unit (FTU) and Field Training Detachment (FTD) for the Predator.

-The squadron was recently redesignated as the 196th Attack Squadron (196 ATKS), this in keeping with the parent wing's recent redesignation as the 163d Attack Wing (163 ATKW).
+The squadron was recently redesignated as the 196th Attack Squadron in keeping with the parent wing's recent redesignation as the 163d Attack Wing.